Local Planning Authorities: Medway; Tonbridge and Malling

 Postcode: ME1 3TP (Wouldham Road); ME1 3XY (Old Church Road)

-A total of 240.02 area units and 59.43 hedgerow units are available from the following habitat types:
+A total of 240.02 habitat units and 59.43 hedgerow units are available from the following habitat types:

 Grassland